Bachelor of Science Scholarship Programme

 How to apply

 Before applying for a scholarship, future students first have to apply first for entry into the BSc program at Frankfurt School, a process with multiple steps including an online application followed by assessment tests and an interview.
 Once applicants have been offered a place at Frankfurt School, the BSc Admissions and Scholarship Committee will automatically review their application and invite those it believes might qualify to apply for a scholarship.
 These applicants will then be asked to provide additional information.

 The Committee meets regularly throughout the year to review applications and award scholarships.
 We recommend everybody interested in a scholarship to apply early as funds may be exhausted later in the year.
 We accept applications up to one year in advance.
 It is not necessary to have the final school leaving certificate at this stage.

 Under no circumstances is it possible to apply for a scholarship if a student has already begun his or her BSc studies at Frankfurt School.
 The decision of the Committee is final and cannot be appealed.
 There is no legal right to a scholarship.

 The scholarship may be reduced or revoked at any time if the student behaves in a way that is incompatible with the norms and values of Frankfurt School or the intentions of the scholarship.
 Frankfurt School may reclaim tuition reductions if the student made false statements in the application.

 The scholarship is subject to a satisfactory academic performance.
 Every year the BSc Admissions and Scholarship Committee reviews the performance of the students.
-All scholarship holders are expected to maintain an average grade of 75% over the past two semesters.
+All scholarship holders are expected to maintain a certain average grade (between 75% and 85%) over the past two semesters.

 Scholarship holders are expected to participate in activities that the School organizes as part of the scholarship programme.
 Scholarship holders also agree to be available to a reasonable amount for the School's public relation activities, such as interviews and photo sessions.